lilachshay98/FakeNews_Final_Project/README.md

 # Fake News Detection Project README

-This project includes several Python files for analyzing data across diverse datasets, defines the CredScore algorithm for fake news detection, and provides the resulting figures.
+This project includes several Python files for analyzing data across diverse datasets, provides the resulting figures, and defines the CredScore algorithm for fake news detection across the Internet and Twitter.

 ## Prerequisites